greg-raven/grus/_posts/2019-06-25-h-r-3401-fails-to-address-causes-of-the-crisis-and-lacks-enforcement-funding-vote-no.md

 ---
-title: 'H.R.
-3401 fails to address causes of the crisis and lacks enforcement funding &#8212; Vote NO'
+title: "H.R.
+3401 fails to address causes of the crisis and lacks enforcement funding --- Vote NO"
 layout: post
 categories:
 - Letters